OpenRBE/Earth-Symbiosis-Twin/README.md

 By establishing and maintaining a Digital Twin of Earth, the Earth Symbiosis project aims to provide a powerful tool and framework for envisioning and achieving a sustainable future, benefiting both the planet and its inhabitants.

+For transparency I'm leveraging GPT4 to assist in summarizing and expanding on key points and objectives.